themesberg/flowbite/content/getting-started/typescript.md

 Why are these types useful, though?
 Because if you don't set the correct value for the `placement` key, for example you set `right` instead of `top-right` or `bottom-right` TypeScript will throw an error saying that it is not a correct option.

-Here's the full code using the types from Flowbite for the modal defintion:
+Here's the full code using the types from Flowbite for the modal definition:

 ```javascript
 import { Modal } from 'flowbite'